‘Becoming an Attorney’: Professors discuss applying to law school

 Curtis and Nye also broke down the structure of a law degree.
 The first year is almost the same across all schools, with diversification taking place in the second and third years.

 “I liked being a lawyer.
 I didn’t like law school,” said Nye, and recommended clinical programs, hands-on legal experience with licensed attorneys taking place in second and third year, to those who may feel similarly.
-He noted that Yale Law School’s Worker and Immigrant Rights Advocacy Clinic successfully challenged President Trump’s Muslim ban.
+She noted that Yale Law School’s Worker and Immigrant Rights Advocacy Clinic successfully challenged President Trump’s Muslim ban.

-When Nye was asked whether law is seen as a good fit for history majors, he asserted that while the research methods will be useful when approaching legal work, the type of undergraduate degree doesn’t necessarily matter.
+When Nye was asked whether law is seen as a good fit for history majors, she asserted that while the research methods will be useful when approaching legal work, the type of undergraduate degree doesn’t necessarily matter.

 Curtis closed the event by talking about the application process.
 At around January of their junior year, students should be thinking about their approach, with the LSAT taken in September of their senior year and the application submitted by that Thanksgiving.